 These are the minimum levels of compensation train companies have to offer.
 Many offer more generous compensation than this for delays, so it's worthwhile checking the company's site for full details.

 The National Rail Conditions of Carriage are the underlying rules for train travel in Britain.
 These conditions set out the amount of compensation you're entitled to.

-These conditions are significantly stingier than any of the train companies' own rules on compensation for delay.
+These conditions are stingier than most of the train companies' own rules on compensation for delay.

 National Rail compensation

-Having a bad experience with train travel is likely to make you less keen on going back for more.
-But the National Rail Conditions of Carriage state that compensation will be in National Rail vouchers.
+Having a bad experience with train travel is likely to make you less keen on going back for more so vouchers may not appeal.

 Season tickets and compensation

 Refunds for season ticket holders tend to be calculated using the proportional daily cost of the price of your annual ticket.